GUINEA PIG Care – everything you should know

 Although malocclusion/dental disease in guinea pigs is not that common, when it does occur, it usually has devastating and often fatal consequences.
 The most familiar form is where the front incisors do not meet adequately and grow out of control.
 If the teeth are not filed down correctly on a very regular basis by a vet, the guinea pig will starve to death.
 The back teeth can also cause problems if they overgrow and form a bridge across the tongue, preventing the guinea pig from eating.
 A vet can trim back the back teeth, but often, there is another reason why the teeth have grown like this, and as a result, the prognosis for survival is not good.

 A condition that can occur simultaneously or separately from dental issues is jaw arthritis.
 As a result of pain in the jaw, the guinea pig does not eat properly, and the teeth overgrow, causing a cycle that can only be resolved by veterinary intervention.
-In one case that I know of personally, the vet administered a long-acting injection of Vore 14 (0.15ml subcutaneous injection), which is a long-acting corticosteroid.
+In one case I know of personally, the vet administered a long-acting injection of Vore 14 (0.15ml subcutaneous injection), a long-acting corticosteroid.
 This treatment is highly effective and does not need to be repeated until symptoms start appearing again (loss of weight, inability to eat properly).

 Overgrown back teeth can often occur as a result of ill health in general, where the guinea pig is not able or does not want to eat very much, and the teeth start to grow and form a bridge across the tongue, meaning the guinea pig couldn’t eat even if it wanted to.
 Sadly, even trimming back the teeth to remove the bridge will not cure the guinea pig as the initial illness has not been resolved.
 Thrush (a fungal infection causing a white creamy deposit in the mouth and throat) can also be a significant issue, and the inside of the mouth and throat should be checked for its presence.
 If found, an urgent anti-fungal treatment from the vet must be started immediately.
 Once again, however, the presence of thrush may only indicate ill health in general and may not be the sole cause of the symptoms.